Consulting H-1B1 Singapore Sponsorship Jobs in Georgia

 Which cities in Georgia have the most consulting H-1B1 Singapore sponsorship jobs?

-Atlanta accounts for the overwhelming majority of H-1B1 visa Singapore consulting sponsorship activity in Georgia, driven by the city's concentration of Fortune 500 headquarters and regional advisory offices.
+Atlanta accounts for the overwhelming majority of H-1B1 Singapore consulting sponsorship activity in Georgia, driven by the city's concentration of Fortune 500 headquarters and regional advisory offices.
 Alpharetta and Dunwoody, both in the Atlanta metropolitan area, also host technology consulting and financial services delivery centers that periodically sponsor Singapore nationals in specialty occupation roles.

 What types of consulting roles typically qualify for H-1B1 Singapore sponsorship?